 The tree, or rather its nutrient-conducting outer skin, the cambium, is sensitive to excessive heat (> 40 – 45° C).
-The cambium and proteins break down, the bark flakes off and cracks and stresses appear.
+The cambium and proteins break down, the bark flakes off and stresses and cracks appear.

 If a fireplace is too close to a tree, the tree can be damaged, especially by the continuous hot air that rises.
 Therefore, stovepipes should also be placed in such a way that the hot air does not damage the tree and its branches.